turbot/steampipe-cloud-sdk-go/docs/UserWorkspaceModVariables.md

 func main() {
-    userHandle := "userHandle_example" // string | The handle of the user who owns the workspace. workspaceHandle := "workspaceHandle_example" // string | The handle of the workspace where mods were installed modAlias := "modAlias_example" // string | The mod alias or mod ID for which we want the variables to be listed limit := int32(56) // int32 | The max number of items to fetch per page of data, subject to a min and max of 1 and 100 respectively.
+    userHandle := "userHandle_example" // string | The handle of the user who owns the workspace. workspaceHandle := "workspaceHandle_example" // string | The handle of the workspace where mods were installed. modAlias := "modAlias_example" // string | The mod alias or mod ID for which we want the variables to be listed. limit := int32(56) // int32 | The max number of items to fetch per page of data, subject to a min and max of 1 and 100 respectively.
 If not specified will default to 25. (optional) (default to 25) nextToken := "nextToken_example" // string | When list results are truncated, next_token will be returned, which is a cursor to fetch the next page of data.
 Pass next_token to the subsequent list request to fetch the next page of data. (optional)